woIowizard/blackjack/README.md

 ## Summary

 It is well-known that Blackjack can be beaten with card counting.
 It is also thought that continuous shuffling machines make card counting obsolete by making forthcoming cards less predictable.
 However, it turns out that CSMs have a mechanical feature that allows for some (albeit limited) degree of card counting.
-Moreover, cardplay and betting strategies can be formulated to exploit this limited degree of card counting to give the player a positive edge over the house. blackjack.py simulates Blackjack games at a rate of about 6 million rounds per hour, allowing us to test the long term results of various cardplay strategies.
-Given a cardplay strategy, stratfind.py performs an exhaustive search to find a betting strategy that gives the player a positive edge, if one exists.
-Using these scripts, we found an overall strategy with an expected value of 0.04%.
+This collection of scripts will help us to determine whether the allowed extent of card counting can be exploited to give the player a positive edge over the house.
+To test the long term results of various cardplay strategies, blackjack.py simulates Blackjack games at a rate of about 6 million rounds per hour.
+Given the performance of a cardplay strategy, stratfind.py performs an exhaustive search to find a betting strategy that gives the player a positive edge, if one exists.
+Using these scripts, we found an overall strategy with an edge of ???% in favour of the player.

 <hr />